AleksandrSidorin/gazebo1/README.md

 Creating robot movements

 Description:
-In this task i continue to work with my Manipulator.
+In this task I continue to work with my Manipulator.

 Aims:
 - Make all appropriate joints to move